Skip to footer content

 $vbLabelText $csharpLabel

-This sample code shows how to print PDF files directly without opening them.
-The first method sends the document to the default printer, while the second allows you to specify printer settings programmatically.
+This sample code shows you how to print PDF files directly without opening them.
+The first method sends the document to the default printer, while the second lets you specify printer settings programmatically.
 For more details on printing PDF documents, check the IronPDF printing documentation.
+The library supports both local and network printers, making it suitable for enterprise environments where centralized printing is required.

-IronPDF enables you to enhance your PDF documents with professional features.
+IronPDF enables you to improve your PDF documents with professional features.
 This includes advanced editing options:

 ' Add headers and footers